pivotal/docs-tap/scst-store/cli_configuration.md

-# CLI configuration
+# CLI plugin configuration

-This topic explains how to configure the Insight CLI:
+This topic explains how to configure the Tanzu Insight plugin:

 > **Note:** All [required setup](../scst-store/overview.md#required-set-up) must be completed in addition to configuring the CLI